TeamPiped/sponsorblock-mirror/README.md

 ## Troubleshooting

-* If the linker complains about a missing `-lpq`, make sure you have the PostgresQL development libraries, which may be in a `libpq-dev` package or your distribution's equivalent.
+* If the linker complains about a missing `-lpq`, make sure you have the PostgreSQL development libraries, which may be in a `libpq-dev` package or your distribution's equivalent.

 * If Docker complains that `the --mount option requires BuildKit`, make sure you are building with `docker buildx build` and not `docker build`.